philipstreet/philipstreet.github.io/_posts/2024-03-26-TLS Inspection-for-DMZ-Azure-Application-Gateway-and-Azure-Firewall.md

 CONS:

-- Only works if your corporate security standards permit the issuing Intermediate CA certificates directly from your root CA
+- Only works if your enterprise security standards permit the issuing Intermediate CA certificates directly from your root CA

 Issues:

-- You can only use your corporate PKI if the Intermediate CA certificate is issued directly from your root CA, or you use the root CA.
+- You can only use your enterprise PKI if the Intermediate CA certificate is issued directly from your root CA, or you use the root CA.

 ### Option 3 - Certificate auto-generation